 The Anglia Ruskin Community Theatre Company works with industry professionals and community organisations to create and deliver top quality theatre projects, driven by a belief in social justice and arts for all.

-All Drama and Performing Arts students have the opportunity to audition to perform with the company, or volunteer as assistant directors, producers or technical crew.
+All our BA (Hons) Drama (including joint hons with Film or English Literature), BA (Hons) Acting and BA (Hons) Musical Theatre students have the opportunity to audition to perform with the company, or volunteer as assistant directors, producers or technical crew.
 Each project is distinct, but always involves external partners and aims to prepare our students for work in the fields of applied theatre, teaching, charity, the health and therapies sector, and the creative industries in general.

-For more information, please email Artistic Director Heather Lilley (Senior Lecturer, Drama; University Teaching Fellow).
+For more information, please email Artistic Director Heather Lilley (Course Leader, Drama; University Teaching Fellow).

-We are delighted to be back at School Court Sheltered Housing Unit to create an original musical piece based on residents’ memories of growing up in the '40s and '50s.
-This piece will be performed at Lichfield Hall on April 10th, and will include a debut from ARU’s Showstoppers Musical Theatre Choir.
+Our second project with School Court Sheltered Housing Unit to create an original musical piece based on residents’ memories of growing up in the '40s and '50s including the debut of ARU’s Showstoppers Musical Theatre Choir.

-We are creating an interactive performance of Priestley’s An Inspector Calls for GCSE students at North Cambridge Academy, bringing Priestley’s text to life, and offering glimpses of the play’s unseen heroine and the social conditions contributing to her tragic suicide.
+We created an interactive performance of Priestley’s An Inspector Calls for GCSE students at North Cambridge Academy, bringing Priestley’s text to life, and offering glimpses of the play’s unseen heroine and the social conditions contributing to her tragic suicide.

 Memories from School Court (2018)